 You came up with an awesome idea.
 Your singular focus has been to make it real.
 You started a company.
 You got funding.
 Maybe you’re looking for Series B or C funding now.
 Maybe you’re prepping for the IPO.
 Congratulations!
 You’re ready to scale or go public.
 You’ve gotten this far.
 What could go wrong?
+Here are 10 warning signs you aren’t shifting from founder to leader.

 Every founder reaches this turning point.
 Some make the turn.
 Others do not.
 Missing the turn or making it too late can cause a company to stagnate or implode or can spell the death of the idea; or worse, the idea becomes someone else’s to bring to market without you.